Home / Recipes / Desserts / Mary Berry Genoise Sponge

 This post may contain affiliate links.
 Read my disclosure policy.

-Mary Berry's Genoise Sponge is as simple as it is delightful!
-Using her foolproof all-in-one method, this classic vanilla sponge comes together in just one bowl.
+Mary Berry’s Genoise Sponge is as simple as it is delightful!
+Using her foolproof method, this classic French sponge turns out light, airy, and perfect for filling with jam, cream, or your favourite frosting.

 Mary Berry Genoise Sponge with Jam as Filling

 Why don’t you try Mary Berry’s Genoise Sponge?
-This traditional French light and fluffy sponge cake is presented here with rich coffee icing and creamy crème beurre au moka.
-However feel free to experiment with lemon curd, coffee cream or any jam.
+This traditional French light and fluffy sponge cake is easily served with clotted cream and jam as showcased here in the picture.
+However, this original Mary Berry recipe was part of the popular coffee mokatines recipe with rich coffee icing and creamy crème beurre au moka.
+Don’t like any of these options?
+Feel free to experiment with lemon curd, coffee cream or any jam.

 What is Mary Berry Genoise Sponge Recipe?

-The best thing about Mary Berry Genoise Sponge is that it tastes incredible with many fillings such as lemon curd, mascarpone frosting and coffee creams.
+The best thing about this sponge is how versatile it is.
+It tastes incredible with fillings like lemon curd, mascarpone frosting, coffee cream, or any jam you love.

 Why You’ll Like It

-• Rich Coffee Flavour Option: Combining coffee icing and crème beurre au moka adds a delicious coffee kick to every bite.
+• Rich Coffee Option: Pair it with coffee icing or crème beurre au moka for the full Mokatines flavour.

 RELATED: